BetterUXDev/bux-wpcore/README.md

 # bux-repo
-contains the collaborative work of all bux paladins.
+Contains the collaborative work of all BUX paladins.